secure-diversITy/splunk/splunkhelper/README.md

        splunkstart             --      Starts splunk
-       splunkstatus            --      Status of splunk and helper processes splunkshcdeploy         --      Deploy configuration bundle within a Search Head Cluster It will ask you for a cluster member splunkcmdeploy          --      Deploy configuration bundle within a cluster This will work on a Cluster Master (CM) only and this is checked first.
+       splunkstatus            --      Status of splunk and helper processes splunkshcdeploy         --      Deploy configuration bundle within a Search Head Cluster It will ask you for a cluster member and if you execute it on a SH cluster member server it will catch you the cluster members and status for easy copy & paste
+       splunkcmdeploy          --      Deploy configuration bundle within a cluster This will work on a Cluster Master (CM) only and this is checked first.
 If not executed on a CM it will abort.